Chapter 7. Immutant Messaging

 - immutant.messaging/receive Blocks the caller until a message arrives and returns the decoded message

-- immutant.messaging/listen Register a handler function that will receive the decoded message when it arrives
+to create a lazy sequence of messages - immutant.messaging/listen Registers a handler function that will receive the decoded message when it arrives

-Both receive and message-seq expect the destination name as the
+expect the destination name as the

 first parameter, and optionally, the following key/value pairs:

-| Option | Default | Description |
+Option | Default | Description |

-:timeout | 10000 | An expiration in milliseconds, after which nil is returned; a value of 0 means wait forever, a value of -1 means don't wait at all |
+:timeout | 10000 | An expiration in milliseconds, after which the timeout-val is returned; a value of 0 means wait forever, a value of -1 means don't wait at all |

 :selector | nil | A JMS expression used to filter messages according to the values of arbitrary :properties |